shaglama/fire/README.md

 Heat Ledger server installer and monitor for Ubuntu

-Fire is an installer, monitor, and manager for Heat Ledger nodes.It is built for Ubuntu 16.04.
+Fire is an installer, monitor, and manager for Heat Ledger nodes.It is built for Ubuntu 16.04.It may run on the 17.x series.
+A dependency problem with p7zip is preventing it from running on 18.04 at the moment.
 It will probably not work on older versions as it relies on systemd.
 It is still in very early alpha and a lot of functionality is still missing.
 However, it now performs its core tasks well.
 It currently will download the newest version of Heat Ledger, install  it, set up a service to monitor it, and initiate forging after the node has synced.
 It automatically enables the node to come up after reboots as well.
 It also provides basic information about the state of the node.

 #####     Whats new     ######################################################